MarkNahabedian/NahaGraphs.jl/README.md

 # NahaGraphs

-A simple package for creating and manipulating directed graphs.
+NahaGraphs is a simple package for creating and manipulating directed graphs.

 The initial code was migrated from PanelCutting.jl.